ermshiperete/job-dsl-plugin-wiki/Job-reference.md

 }
 ```

-The sample monitors the metadata file of the picocontainer 2.11-SNAPSHOT that changes whenever the snapshot changes and triggers a build of the dependent project.
+The sample above monitors the metadata file of the picocontainer 2.11-SNAPSHOT that changes whenever the snapshot changes and triggers a build of the dependent project.

 ## Snapshot Dependencies
 ```groovy